starranuk/dice-game/README.md

  - Player and Computers scores
- - The option to enter their name which is then displayed in SweetAlert pop-up modals that display whether the player has entered the correct answer .
+ - The option to enter their name which is then displayed in SweetAlert pop-up modals that display whether the player has entered the correct answer.
  - The six game level buttons:

 ![Game levels](https://starranuk.github.io/dice-game/assets/readme_files/levels.png)

  - Game Levels
-   	 - Level 1 is a single dice absolute beginners level where a player only needs 		 to count the dots on the dice.
+   	 - Level 1 is a single dice absolute beginners level where a player only needs 		 to count the dots on one dice.
 A correct Level 1 answer is worth one point.
    	 - Level 2 generates two dice and is worth two points.
    	 - Level 3 generates three dice and is worth three points.